ViralTexts/gtr-clusters/clusters/18731010-sn83032041-BeCarefulWhatYouSay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+of a person&#x27;s faults Pray don t forget
+your own; Remember those with homes of
+glass Should seldom throw a stone.
+If we
+have nothing else to do · lBut talk of
+those who sin, Tis hetter we should look
-d from that point begin.
+at homeo And from that point begin.
 We
 have no right to judge a man Until he&#x27;s
 fairlv tried ; Should we not like his
 company We know the world is wide.
 Some